noam-nyc/What-Is-This/DEPLOYMENT_GUIDE.md

 If purchased externally:

 1. In Replit Publishing → **Settings** → **Custom Domain**
-2. Enter your domain: `whatisthis.app`
+2. Enter your domain: `what-is-this.app`
 3. Copy the DNS records shown:
    - **A Record**: `100.100.100.100` (example)
    - **TXT Record**: For verification